MrMitch/realdebrid-CLI/README.md

 -l    List.
 Write a list of the successfully unrestricted links on STDOUT, without downloading.
       -t and -q options have no effect if -l is used.
 -o    Output directory.
 Download files into a specific directory.
+-O    Output file.
+Specify a name for the downloaded file instead of using the original file's name.
+      -O has no effect if several files will be downloaded.
 -p    Password.
 Provide a password for protected downloads.
 -q    Quiet mode.
 No output will be generated.
 -t    Test mode.
 Perform all operations EXCEPT file downloading.